microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   `index`.
   - We'll need to track each `Pane`'s ID as `Pane`s are created, so that we can quicky switch to the i'th `Pane`.
-  - This is in order to support the `-t,--target` parameter of `split-pane`
+  - This is in order to support the `-t,--target` parameter of `split-pane`.

 ## Capabilities